raysmith619/resource_lib/README.md

 # Turtle Braille
+#### Added to resource_lib because we thought it might become part of our basic general support
 We attempt to provide simple support for the novice blind programmer.
 What is provided is a simple subset of the python turtle command set.
 Our programming approach is to accept these turtle commands, passing them unmodified to turtle, but additionally producing the following:
 * A braille window which displays the expected braille - lower resolution(e.g. 40 x 25 braille cell) rendition of the turtle display